gayatri-a-b/busrouting/README.md

 ### ADMIN PORTAL
 1) `/admin_dashboard` or `/`

-* PURPOSE: taking attendance to mark which students will be on the bus.
-Changes made here (upon resetting or locking in the attendance) will be automatically reflected under "Bus Roster" and "NOT ON BUS" on this page, and in the map in /driver_dashboard.
+* Take attendance to mark which students will be on the bus.
+Changes made here (upon resetting or locking in the attendance) will be automatically reflected under "Bus Roster" and "NOT ON BUS" on this page, and in the map in `/driver_dashboard`.

    * Bus Attendance: select the checkmarks for which students will be riding the bus Hit "LOCK" to lock in the attendance.
 Hit "RESET" to reset the attendance.